Genomics-HSE/DAIseg.mex/README.md

 ```

---gaps ./GAPS.hg19/gaps.by.pos.chr.22.txt is optional (if there are some genome gaps in your desired region)
+--gaps ./GAPS.hg19/gaps.by.pos.chr.22.txt is optional (if there are some genome gaps in your desired region).
+File with gaps for hg19 could be found in GAPS.hg19 directory

 ## Step 3 (optional) Run DAI.seg using EM algorithm